Grinding and Bruxism

 How Anxiety and Stress Can Trigger Grinding and Bruxism

 In some instances, teeth grinding may occur, and no treatment is required.
-If you find that the clenching and your jaws and grinding of your teeth is on a more regular basis, you may have to visit your dentist for bruxism treatment.
+If you find that you grind your teeth on a more regular basis, you may have to visit your dentist for bruxism treatment.

-Bruxism often leads to a damaged tooth, disordered jaw, it also results in headache and other problems.
-Bruxism could be in your subconscious you might not be aware of it.
-You might not also be symptomatic but there are a couple of symptoms you should be mindful of.
+Bruxism often leads to a damaged tooth, disordered jaw, and also results in headaches and other problems.
+You may be experiencing bruxism in your subconscious and you might not be aware of it.
+There are a couple of symptoms you should be mindful of.

-They include; Ear ache, Head ache, and Facial pain.
-Severe pain and stiffness in the jaw joint (temporomandibular joint) and surrounding muscles, which can cause temporomandibular disorder (TMD).
-Sleeping in fits and starts, sleep disruption that could also wake your partner.
-Lastly, worn teeth which might expose inner layers of your teeth and lead to a high sensitivity and tooth loss.
+They include: Ear ache, Head ache, and Facial pain.
+Severe pain and stiffness can occur in the jaw joint (temporomandibular joint) and surrounding muscles, which can cause temporomandibular disorder (TMD).
+Lastly, worn teeth which might expose inner layers of your teeth and lead to a high sensitivity and tooth loss may also happen.

 Teeth Grinding: Why is it Harmful?

-The dangers of severe bruxism are not limited to a damaged teeth and tooth loss only, it can go on to affect your jaws and lead to temporomandibular disorder and severe pain and stiffness in the jaw joint which utterly disfigures your face.
+The dangers of severe bruxism are not limited to damaged teeth and tooth loss only.
+It can go on to affect your jaws and lead to temporomandibular disorder, severe pain, and stiffness in the jaw joint which utterly disfigures your face.